-The area known as the Main Street Historic District is a great place to begin your walk.
+This is a great place to begin your Dallas walking tour.
 Start at the corner of Harwood St. and Main St. at the Dallas the Municipal Building.
-Once a jail, it’s where they took Lee Harvey Oswald when he was arrested for shooting President Kennedy.
+Once a jail, this is where they took Lee Harvey Oswald when he was arrested for shooting President Kennedy.
 It’s also where he was shot and killed by Jack Ruby.
 A bit of Dallas I had forgotten, but re-learned while doing the research for this story.

 The clock tower which you see in several photographs crowns what was originally the Mercantile Bank Building.
 The building was completed about 1942 and the current clock tower was added in 1958.
 It’s a downtown landmark, and one of my favorites.

-On the east side of Main St. Gardens you’ll see this outstanding example of mid-century architecture.
+On the east side of Main St. Gardens, you’ll see this outstanding example of mid-century architecture.
 It was originally the Dallas Statler Hilton.
-It’s been vacant for some time now and in typical Dallas fashion there have been repeated attempts to tear it down.
+It’s been vacant for some time now and in typical Dallas fashion, there have been repeated attempts to tear it down.
 However, it now appears to be in the process of a makeover and whoever bought it has lit it from the inside with those cool blue lights.
 An interesting bit of history of the building, Tina Turner left her abusive ex-husband Ike sleeping in this hotel, when she finally left him, forever.

 From the park, walk south on Main St. The entire Main St. Historic District can be seen in about a day.
 It’s an easy walk and there are plenty of restaurants and bars when you feel like taking a break.
 When the weather is nice you can enjoy an alfresco table.

 The landmark Neiman Marcus luxury retailer is across the street.
-I recommend stopping in at Porta di Roma, the restaurant on the ground floor of the Wilson Buildinga nd having a glass of wine, as this is a great corner for people watching.
+I recommend stopping in at Porta di Roma, the restaurant on the ground floor of the Wilson Building, and having a glass of wine, as this is a great corner for people watching.

-If you have any questions about any of the buildings or photographs send me an email.
+If you have any questions about any of the buildings or photographs, send me an email!
 Love to hear your comments as always.